+Among the deep learning methodologies developed in recent years, Physics-Informed Neural Networks (PINNs) have emerged as a highly relevant approach for approximating solutions to physical models using neural networks.
+Originally introduced in \cite{LLF,LC,RK,RPK}, the PINN framework leverages the fact that deep neural networks (DNNs) possess the {\it universal approximation property}, i.e., the ability to approximate any continuous and even measurable function \cite{Hornik,Leshno,LLP,LLF,Dmitry}.
+Furthermore, PINNs are able to mirror the underlying physical background of the problem, improving the modeling accuracy of DNNs.

+Significant examples and advancements in the development of PINNs are provided in \cite{RK,RPK,PLK,MJK,Raissi,Raissi2, Mishra,Kar}.
+PINNs have also been extended to solve elliptic partial differential equations (PDEs) \cite{BDPS,Zer} and inverse problems \cite{MM20,PC}.
+This computational approach is now widely applied across numerous research areas, including, but not limited to, General Relativity \cite{FMRTF,LNPC,Ha}, discrete systems to uncover their underlying dynamical equations \cite{SZCK,ZKCK}, Quantum Mechanics \cite{WY,PLC}, wave propagation \cite{RHSK}, and fiber optics \cite{ZYXLCYC,ZFWCQ}.

+In essence, PINNs enable the use of DNNs as ansatz spaces for solving physically-driven PDEs, combining the power of neural networks with the constraints and insights provided by physical models.

-In the whole context, various results show that for some classes of PDEs, deep neural networks succeed in approximating their solutions.
-Such results span from numerical to theoretical perspectives, with a wide range of applications.
-Among the PDEs studied with these methods and without being exhaustive, we find linear and semilinear parabolic equations \cite{Han, Han2, Hure, Hutz2, Beck1, Beck2, Jentz1}, stochastic time dependent models \cite{Grohs2, Beck2, Berner1}, linear and semilinear time-independent elliptic equations \cite{LLP, Grohs}, a broad range of fluid equations \cite{Lye, MJK, Mishra2}, and even time dependent/independent non-local equations \cite{PLK, Raissi0, Gonnon, Val22, Val23, Castro} stand out.
-We refer to these works for further developments in this fast growing area of research.
-Additionally, one can classify the learning methods used to prove the previous results.
-Among the deep learning methods studied to date, and in addition to the PINN method described above, one can also find Montecarlo methods \cite{Val22,Val23,MuVa24}, Multilevel Picard Iterations (MLP) \cite{Hutz2, Beck}, and even neural networks approximating infinite-dimensional operators, such as DeepOnets \cite{Chen, Lu, Castro2, CalderonDO}, have been prominent.
-Other methods in the literature are for instance mentioned in the recent review \cite{Beck23} and the monograph \cite{JKW}.
+In the broader context, various results demonstrate that deep neural networks are effective in approximating solutions for certain classes of PDEs.
+These results span both numerical and theoretical perspectives and cover a wide range of applications.
+Notably, the PDEs studied using these methods include linear and semilinear parabolic equations \cite{Han, Han2, Hure, Hutz2, Beck1, Beck2, Jentz1}, stochastic time-dependent models \cite{Grohs2, Beck2, Berner1}, linear and semilinear time-independent elliptic equations \cite{LLP, Grohs}, a variety of fluid dynamics equations \cite{Lye, MJK, Mishra2}, and both time-dependent and time-independent non-local equations \cite{PLK, Raissi0, Gonnon, Val22, Val23, Castro}.
+We refer to these works for further developments in this rapidly expanding research area.

-Roughly speaking, PINNs profit of two important data that enjoy physical systems: initial and boundary conditions, although sometimes conserved quantities are also used.
-In the case of classical PDEs such as Schr\"odinger \cite{BKM22}, Burgers, Navier-Stokes, \cite{Raissi2,MJK,Mishra,RK,Lye,KMPT}, Kolmogorov \cite{Jentz1} and nonlinear diffusion through many phase materials \cite{KK}, the PINNs method describes numerical approximations of classical solutions with accuracy.